top of page

 back to the top

 narratives Narratives are the flesh and bones of a story - the details of events and experiences that make up a story.
 But how these events and experiences are narrated is not simple.
-There is a saying that history is written by the victors.
 Events and experiences can be described in different ways.
 There is a saying that history is written by the victors, but the way the “victor” describes the events in a battle could be very different from the way the “loser” does.
 Hence it becomes important to know who is telling a story, where are they coming from.

 Hence it becomes important to know who is telling a story, where are they coming from.
-Vinay Lal points out that in the British colonial times, many volumes about India were written by people who never visited India, and in some cases, never left Britain.
-Hence Lal argues that the texts that the British wrote about and on India do not tell us much about India but they tell us a lot about the “people who wrote those texts, what intellectual milieu they came from, what was their intellectual background ,what were their epistemological assumptions about another society.”
+In the British colonial times, many volumes about India were written by people who never visited India, and in some cases, never left Britain.
+Hence texts that the British wrote about and on India do not tell us much about India but they tell us a lot about the “people who wrote those texts, what intellectual milieu they came from, what was their intellectual background ,what were their epistemological assumptions about another society.”

 So our understanding of our own self, of the narrator, of our world and their world and the world beyond both, comes from narratives